PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 <h2>Deploying a Snapshotter Lite Node on a Virtual Private Server (VPS) </h2>

-Deploying a Snapshotter Lite Node on a Virtual Private Server (VPS) ensures your node runs smoothly 24/7 without consuming your local resources.
+Deploying a Snapshotter Lite Node on a Virtual Private Server (VPS) ensures seamless 24/7 operation without utilizing your local resources.

-This section will guide you through setting up your Snapshotter Lite Node on an Ubuntu VPS.
+This section provides instructions for setting up your Snapshotter Lite Node on an Ubuntu VPS.

-> You can use any provider you like.
-In this tutorial, we'll be using DigitalOcean.
+While you're free to choose any provider, this guide specifically utilizes DigitalOcean for demonstration purposes.

 <h3>Recommended VPS Providers: </h3>

-- Contabo
 - Hostinger
 - DigitalOcean